cocotb/cocotb/documentation/source/building.rst

       Allowed values are 1, 10, and 100.
       Allowed units are ``s``, ``ms``, ``us``, ``ns``, ``ps``, ``fs``.

+      NOTE: Icarus Verilog does not support this variable

       .. versionadded:: 1.3

 .. make:var:: COCOTB_HDL_TIMEPRECISION